 keepalived‑based solution for HA that we provide for on‑premises deployments.
 However, due to networking limitations in AWS and cloud environments in general, you cannot use that solution in the cloud.
 Nevertheless, AWS offers other options for achieving HA for NGINX Plus.
 For example, you can modify the on‑premises

-The methods apply to both the open source NGINX software and NGINX Plus, but for the sake of brevity we’ll refer only to NGINX Plus for the rest of the blog.
+The methods discussed in this post apply to both NGINX Open Source and NGINX Plus, but for the sake of brevity we’ll refer only to NGINX Plus for the rest of the blog.

 The table summarizes the four methods that we’ll describe in this post.